RafaelC457ro/ethernaut/README.md

 # My Hardhat Project

-This project is my learn enviroment to study smart contracts using Solidity!
+This project is my learn environment to study smart contracts using Solidity!

-Try running some of the following tasks:

-## todo

-- [] try solve all solhint errors
-- [] 100% tests
+Things that I learned:

+- Hardhat setup
+- Basic of Solidity
+- How set up and deploy a contract
-- [] try to test fallback and receive
+- How to test
+- Estimate gas